Wallet Balances

 ℹ️ Note

 Think of it like a UTXO model.
-A party's balance for a given token is the sum of all active holding contracts they own for that token template.
+A party's balance for a given instrument is the sum of all active holding contracts they own for that instrument.

 Prerequisites